adelynclemmer/Clemmer-Data-Science-Portfolio/MLStreamlitApp/README.md

 ✅ F-1 Scores: "Harmonic mean" of precision and recall\
 The purpose is to "measure if both recall and precision are high, and to ring a bell when one of these two The scores are low" (Grokking).

-✅ R^2 Score: Proportion of variance in the target explained by the model\
+✅ R^2 Score: Proportion of variance in the target explained by the model

-✅ RMSE:The average size of prediction errors
+✅ RMSE: The average size of prediction errors

 ## Interpreting ROC Curves and Confusion Matrix
 <img width="1320" height="646" alt="image" src="https://github.com/user-attachments/assets/1840dad5-ed06-457a-9a55-4d23ed263860" />
 ✅ ***Confusion Matrix:***\

-Separates a model's predictions into four categories based on predicted/ actual positives/negatives\
+Separates a model's predictions into four categories based on predicted/ actual positives/negatives

 ✅ ***ROC Curces:***\
 Plots the rate of true positives versus the false positive rate at various thresholds (the probability cutoff to make a classification)\

-The closer the curve hugs the top left corner, the better the model\
+The closer the curve hugs the top left corner, the better the model

 We use these visual representations of our model's performance to look past accuracy and see where a model can be wrong.